MsMutinda/Review_verification/README.md

 # Fake-review-classification

-In this project i will be developing an algorithm to distinguish between fake and genuine reviews in e-commerce platforms
+In this project i will be developing a classifier to help distinguish between fake and genuine reviews in e-commerce platforms

 # Built With
 - Python